betheden/greek-grammar/content/case_dative.rst

 Indirect Object of Advantage (or Disadvantage)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A sub-category of the Dative of Indirect Object is the Indirect Object of Advantage (or Disadvantage.
 It may be to the advantage (or disadvantage) of the person who receives the object.
 If it is to the persons advantage, it is referred to as the Indirect Object of Advantage.
-If it is to their disadvantage (or harm), it is referred to as the Indirect object of Disadvantage.
+If it is to their disadvantage (or harm), it is referred to as the Indirect Object of Disadvantage.

 Example: Indirect Object of Advantage